lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 young men studying

 Quorum meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
+Meetings begin with a prayer.
 A member of the quorum presidency (or one of the bishop’s assistants in the priests quorum) conducts.
 He leads the quorum in reciting the theme and counseling together about assignments, duties, and other matters.

 A quorum member or adult leader then leads gospel instruction.
 Quorum leaders counsel with advisers about who should teach.
 Meeting outlines are found in Come, Follow Me—For Aaronic Priesthood Quorums and Young Women Classes (see ComeFollowMe.ChurchofJesusChrist.org).
+Meetings should end with a prayer.

 Normally, each Aaronic Priesthood quorum meets separately (see 10.1.5).
 Young men and young women may occasionally combine for a Sunday lesson, as